Bartlett Hall

-Bartlett Gymnasium is a former athletic facility on the campus of the University of Chicago in Chicago, Illinois, United States, that has been converted into a campus dining hall.
+Bartlett Hall is a campus dining hall of the University of Chicago in Chicago, Illinois.
+It was called Bartlett Gymnasium and served as an athletic facility before the remodeling in 2001.

 Construction

 Construction of the building took place between November, 1901 and January, 1904 on land owned by the university.
 The cost of construction, however, was covered by Hibbard, Spencer, Bartlett & Company owner Adolphus C. Bartlett.
 The gymnasium was built as a memorial for A.C.
 Bartlett's son, Frank Dickinson Bartlett, who died of appendicitis while traveling in Munich, Bavaria, July 15, 1900, at the age of twenty.
 Upon completion, the Gothic style building was 200 feet by 80 feet with 2 stories and a basement.
 The top floor contains the main gymnasium measuring 75 feet by 195 feet, that could be utilized for men's physical education courses as well as being the facility for the Chicago Maroons men's basketball team to compete.
 This gym also includes a 12 foot wide, 1/13 of a mile, running track which is suspended from the roof girders.
 Additionally, the ground floor contained locker rooms, faculty exercising room, a 60 foot long by 28 foot wide swimming pool, bathrooms and offices.
 The basement was focused on specialized rooms for athletic teams.
 In 1932, the team moved into the newly built Henry Crown Field House, and the building became underutilized and fell into disrepair.
 In 2002, the gymnasium was remodeled to become a full-time dining hall.